About the Seacare Authority

 Along with a Chairperson and Deputy Chairperson, there are two employer representatives, two employee representatives and the Chief Executive Officer of the Australian Maritime Safety Authority (AMSA).

-Members are appointed by the Minister for Industrial Relations.
+Members are appointed by the Minister for Employment and Workplace Relations.

 Current members of the Seacare Authority are: